Selection and interviews

 If you know in advance that a candidate will need some reasonable adjustments to take part in a selection interview, you will need to arrange these.
-If you do not know in advance, you should try to accommodate any needs a person with a disability might have when they arrive.
+If you do not know in advance, you should try to accommodate any needs a disabled person might have when they arrive.

 Encouraging applicants to discuss any requirements early in the application process can help make the interview process easier for both candidate and interviewers.
 It may be useful to insert the following paragraph in your invitation for interview letters: